Call us on

 Relax among the emerald hills of Tea Country and learn about how this humble crop has shaped the landscape and country since its introduction – the first tea plantations were established in Kandy in the 1860s and now most of the scenic central region’s elevated slopes are covered in contoured rows of painstakingly maintained plants.

-A leisurely walk or an adventure trek is a delightful way to experience the varied landscapes, exotic flora, abundant birdlife and the relaxed rhythm of life here.
+A leisurely walk or an adventure trek is a delightful way to experience the varied landscapes, abundant birdlife and the relaxed rhythm of life here.
 Take in vistas of mountain lakes, manicured tea gardens, forests and doll’s house villages.
 A guide can be provided or self walk on marked trails which are selected for varying levels of ability.

 Days 6–8